Faculty Search Committees

 In addition to providing information on faculty hiring procedures, these resources are designed to assist committees in conducting searches that are both effective and inclusive.
 Search committees should also contact their school dean's office for school-specific policies and resources related to faculty hiring.

 It is essential and expected that search committees conduct faculty searches in accordance with the Faculty Search Guidelines when filling any full-time faculty position.
 “Full-time faculty” includes all tenure-line faculty, clinical faculty, instructional faculty, librarian faculty, lecturers, and faculty-in-residence, if the faculty member’s appointment is for two academic years or longer.

 The Provost may approve an exception to these requirements in special cases, such as when a department or school has identified without a search a truly exceptional candidate who would greatly enhance its faculty, including by bringing additional diversity.

-These search guideline pages provide guidance and best practices for the following aspects of a search:
+These pages on best practices provide guidance and best practices for the following aspects of a search:

 - Pre-Search Process - Guidelines for forming a search committee, developing a position description, and other institutional pre-search procedures, including designation of the Equity Representative.

 - This page also includes a link to the WISELI Searching for Excellence & Diversity® Guide, an excellent guide for faculty search committees from the University of Wisconsin-Madison's Women in Science & Engineering Leadership Institute (WISELI).